Blog 82: Tools in product management … (4/7)

 What users looking for?

-Keyword optimization tools:
+Keyword optimisation tools:

 Paid Social tools: